zulip/zulip.github.io/gsoc-ideas.md

 skills needed, and try to emphasize where strong skills with particular tools are likely to be important for a given project.

-For all of our projects, important skills to develop is a good command of Git; read
+For all of our projects, an important skill to develop is a good command of Git; read
 [our Git Guide](zulip.readthedocs.io/en/latest/git-guide.html) to learn how to use it well.